gnolang/gno/PHILOSOPHY.md

  * Readability is paramount - beautiful is better than fast.
  * Minimal code - keep total footprint small.
  * Minimal dependencies - all dependencies must get audited, and become part of the repo.
- * Modular dependencies - whereever reasonable, make components modular.
+ * Modular dependencies - wherever reasonable, make components modular.
  * Finished - software projects that don't become finished are projects that are forever vulnerable.
 One of the primary goals of the Gno language and related works is to become finished within a reasonable timeframe.